-We have a standard packing list for all kinds of trips: beach vacation, city trip, skiing holiday, and, of course for our favourite way of traveling – road tripping with kids.
+We have a standard packing list for all kinds of trips: beach vacation, city trip, skiing holiday, and, of course for our favorite way of traveling – road tripping with kids.
 But I recently looked at our family road trip packing list and realized how outdated it was.
-So it’s high time to update our family road trip packing list for 2018, and I thought I would share it with you.
+So it’s high time to update our family road trip packing list, and I thought I would share it with you as well.

 Before I tell you about the more traditional items you need to pack for a family road trip, let’s start with the most important things first.
-You may not have needed any of this ten years ago, but anno 2017, it’s unthinkable to set on the road without these items.
+You may not have needed any of this ten years ago, but now it’s unthinkable to set on the road without these items.

 Tech gear and entertainment

 - Smartphone and charger